LemonzTea/CSIT214-Event-System/README.md

  - Created universal template layout for system
  - Changed Styling of login page to match the system design
  - Created Cards style for Student View All Events Page
+ - Completed Front End pages and style for Student User